 Probiotics are live, active bacteria that live naturally in your gut and help keep your whole body healthy.
 Some signs probiotics are working are normalized digestion and a healthy immune system.
 They're also available in supplemental form and in some of the foods you eat.

 However, there may be risks and potential dangers associated with excessive or prolonged probiotic use.
 If you experience any adverse effects, you should stop taking probiotics.
 Of course, it's important that you speak with your doctor first to figure out if they're right for you and how to take them safely.

 Video of the Day

 Find Your Dosage

 If you decide to take probiotics, your dosages will vary between the type of supplement used and your personal health status.
 However, Harvard Health Publishing notes that a common dosage for adults ranges from 5 billion to 10 billion colony-forming units per day, and that you should take just one dose per day.

 There is a possibility that you'll experience side effects of too much probiotics if you overdo it, and if you do, you should stop taking them.
 This is more common with probiotics in supplemental form than it is with fermented foods.
 Side effects may range from mild to severe and most commonly include loose stools (diarrhea), bloating or gas.
 Taking probiotics at the end of a meal instead of before one may help to reduce these symptoms.

-People taking probiotics in supplemental form may experience side effects ranging from mild to severe.
-Common symptoms include bloating or gas.
-However, people with underlying or unknown health conditions may be at heightened risk of adverse effects.
-According to the National Center For Complementary and Alternative Medicine, probiotic use could lead to infection in these people requiring treatment.
-Furthermore, they may lead to over stimulation of the immune response, metabolism, or transfer of genes.
+Although side effects of probiotics are usually mild and resolve themselves pretty quickly, people with underlying or unknown health conditions may be at heightened risk of adverse effects.
+According to the National Center For Complementary and Alternative Medicine, probiotic use could lead to infection in those with serious medical issues or compromised immune systems.